 If you get injured or come across someone injured please cross skis above the person and contact a staff member with location, clothing colour and nature of injury.
 Ski Patrol will then be with you soon.

-Say “Hi” to our Ski Patrol team they can give you advice on the current snow conditions and may even give the run choice of the day.
+Our Ski Patrol team can give you advice on the current snow conditions and may even give the run choice of the day.